 The (pure) Right believes that morals are rational AND are based in Scripture.
 There is no contradiction between right action and right reason, nor is there an ‘air gap’ between them.

+Reason (or reasoning) is a cognitive process that occurs in the brain in order to understand something or make decisions based upon logic.
+The concept of a deity is, in fact, logical and therefore an artifact of cerebral reasoning.
 Our species rose to the top of the life pyramid because we evolved complex language skill and used it to nurture/program our young with “wisdom” that enabled them to better survive and thrive in the local environment of their birth.
-History shows that the most successful mechanism for this form of nurturing was accomplished via religious practices, and the concept of a deity was instrumental in ensuring adoption and conformity.
-It solves all the problems of unknowns.
+History shows that the most successful mechanism for this form of nurturing was accomplished via religious practices, and the concept of… Read more »

 The only rationality that counts is one that promotes the health, happiness, and prosperity of your family and tribe…The fact that the “right” continually signs on to bloody wars of choice proves that it’s not rational, and something else is at work…